colinbdclark/aconite/README.md

     npm install -g grunt-cli

-To download all of Aconite's dependencies and built it, run the following commands:
+To download all of Aconite's dependencies and build it, run the following commands:

     npm install
     grunt